 Keep in mind the statute of limitations for personal injury and wrongful death claims in Oklahoma.
 This law sets a limit on the amount of time someone can seek legal recourse for a particular matter.
 Like other personal injury cases, the statute of limitations for nursing home abuse claims is two years.
 If you miss this deadline, you will forever be barred from seeking compensation through the court system for this claim.

 Filing a lawsuit for nursing home abuse allows you to seek financial compensation for the damages you suffered because of someone’s intentional or negligent behavior.
-This includes economic (special) damages, non-economic (general) damages, and punitive damages.
+This includes economic (special), non-economic (general), and punitive damages.
 The damages for which you can seek recovery will depend on who files the legal action and whether it is a personal injury claim or a wrongful death case.

-Special damages are the damages for which you can assign a specific dollar value.
+Special damages are those for which you can assign a specific dollar value.
 Examples include hospital bills and ongoing or future medical expenses relating to the injury.
 General damages are the damages that do not have a tangible economic value, such as pain and suffering.
 An attorney can advise you on how much your general damages may be worth in your specific case.
-Additionally, punitive damages may be awarded to punish a defendant in cases of especially egregious behavior.
+Additionally, punitive damages may be awarded to punish defendants in cases of especially egregious behavior.

 Who Can Sue a Nursing Home?